StanfordGeospatialCenter/ODK4GTFCC/ReadMe.md

 * enketo
 * Esri Survey123?

+## What is ODK?

 ## What's Here
 ### (not much yet, but I've got plans.)

 #### ODK Collect Forms
-I'll be creating and testing for functionality for the next few weeks, but the library of form templates should
+I'll be creating and testing for functionality for the next few weeks, but the library of form templates should be complete, soon.

+#### Tutorial Materials
+I'll put together some step-by-step tutorial materials for implementing these forms in the most common ODK based apps.
+I'll try to test on a few platforms, including all of those listed above, to provide some flexibility.

+#### Tips & Tricks
+I'll list some best practices when choosing, setting up and managing  equipment for data collection, as well as other topics, like encryption, etc...

 ## Source Material